-Microsoft Excel has a lot of features.
-It has a variety of powerful tools that allows checking what is happening in your spreadsheet.
-Today we will discuss on formula auditing in Excel.
+Microsoft Excel has a lot of features one of it is excel formula auditing.
+It has a variety of powerful tools that allow checking what is happening in your spreadsheet.
+Today we will discuss on Advanced Excel formula.
 It helps you to get the relations between formula and your cells.
 Which cells are using the information in the cell and from which cell the information comes from in the cell?
-Even this will help you to trace error if there are errors in your formula.
+Even this will help you to trace error if there are Errors in your Formula.

 It will help you to show the arrows that indicate which cells affect the value of the currently selected cell.

 Now I select F5 cell which is showing as 7.1%.
 Then I go to Formula Tab and then in the auditing section, I click on trace precedents (Shortcut Key Alt + M+P).

 As soon as I click on Trace Precedents it will show you the arrows pointing to my F5 cell.
 It means if I change the value of these two cells it will affect the value of F5 cell which is currently showing as 7.1%